 Popular with locals and tourists in the area, the Wednesday night market along the Puna coastline in Kaimu is a local favorite hangout at night.
 Easy parking ($2 donation) and you’re in to a quirky and funky crowd and mostly organic or local style food to choose from along with handmade products and some other cool finds.
 There’s a big bar, a regular band playing Hawaiian and other fun tunes for everyone to enjoy.

 Tip – When you are at the parking lot, walk all the way to the ocean trails to the new black sand beach with young coconut trees planted to create the old Black Sand Beach.
 It’s a great photo spot but the waves are treacherous and not safe for swimming.
+Tell the guards at the Pahoa check point that you are attending the night market to let you through.

 The small zoo at Panaewa outside Hilo is wonderful and free.
 A combination tropical garden and zoo, this is an easy place to hang out for a few hours and enjoy the animals and wonderful surroundings.
 Even though the zoo is small, the displays are well done and the animal pens are fairly natural looking and incorporating native plants and other tropical features to make this a unique place to visit.